richvdh/acme-dns-tiny/README.md

 The only prerequisites are python (especially the dnspython module) and openssl.

 **PLEASE READ THE SOURCE CODE!
-YOU MUST TRUST IT WITH YOUR ACCOUNT PRIVATE KEYS!**
+YOU MUST TRUST IT!
+IT HANDLES YOUR ACCOUNT PRIVATE KEYS!**

 Note: this script is a fork of the [acme-tiny project](https://github.com/diafygi/acme-tiny) which uses ACME HTTP verification to create signed certificates.